turingschool/launch-curriculum/CurriculumPlan.md

 * Intro to APIs
     - Understand how an API works at a conceptual level
     - Expand our understanding of what a 'client' could be
-    - Create an in-app client to manipulate HTTP responses
     - Practice requests to an existing - using Postman
 * Building an API
     - Review HTTP Request/Response Structure